CQCL/hugr/specification/hugr.md

   function exists but without giving a definition.
 May be the source of Static-edges to Call nodes and others.
 - **FuncDefn node**: child of a module node, defines a function (by being parent to the function's body).
-May be the source of Static-edges to Call nodes and others.
+May be the source of `Static<Function>`-edges to Call nodes.
 - **DFG node**: A node representing a data-flow graph.
 Its children are all data-dependency nodes.
-- **edge kind**: There are five kinds of edge: value edge, order edge, control-flow edge, Static edge, and hierarchy edge.
+- **edge kind**: There are five kinds of edge: value edge, order edge, hierarchy edge, control-flow edge, and Static edge (with two subkinds: value and function).
 - **edge type:** Typing information attached to a value edge or Static edge (representing the data type of value that the edge carries).
 - **entry node**: The distinguished node of a CFG representing the